 How much light does it need?

 So how often should you water your plant ?
-Jade plants don’t like to be overwatered.
-Always check your jade plant’s soil before watering it.
-Only water it when you notice the soil is completely dry.
+Crassula Ovata Gollum doesn’t like to be overwatered.
+Always check your plant’s soil before watering it.
+Part of your watering schedule is to only water it when you notice the soil is completely dry.
 You can check the dryness of the soil by sticking your finger an inch into the soil.
 Is the soil damp?
 If so, don’t water it.
 Is it dry?
 Then it’s okay to water.

 When in doubt, it’s always best to lean on the side of under watering your beloved plant.
 During the spring and summer, they require a bit more watering than in autumn and winter.
-In winter, you can usually get by with only watering your jade plant once a month.
-Just remember to always check the moisture of the soil before watering.
+In winter, you can usually get by with only watering your plant once a month.
+Just remember to always check the moisture of the soil before watering it.